eclipse-tracecompass/org.eclipse.tracecompass/DEVELOPMENT_ENV_SETUP.md

 ### Setting the Target Platform

 Eclipse offers the ability to set target platforms, which will download a specific environment to run your plugins, without having to "pollute" your Eclipse install. `Trace Compass` ships target definition files, which is the recommended way of installing its dependencies.
+**If you have downloaded the `Trace Compass Incubator` sub-project you should use the org.eclipse.tracecompass.incubator.target project instead.**

 To set the target platform for the `Trace Compass` plugins: